Pixel Code

 Impossible and possible is all in your mind.
 Just because you don’t think it can happen, doesn’t mean it won’t.
 And it certainly doesn’t mean Allah can’t make it happen.

 Don’t make half-hearted duas.
-Make your duas with confidence that Allah will grant them.
+Make your prayers with confidence that Allah will grant them.
 Especially if you’re asking for something good and beneficial.

 Abu Huraira reported: